 - If this doesn’t work with your schedule, feed them once in the morning and again in the evening.
 If you can feed them only twice a day, give enough to eat for approximately a 2-minute feeding duration.

 - Leaving uneaten food in the aquarium can be dangerous as well, so remove all food remnants from the tank.

 - These betta fish care guidelines are vitally important to follow beause improper feeding can lead to poor health.

 5. Is Your Betta Not Feeling Well?

-Your betta likes to swim at the top of the tank, but if he’s floating… you have a problem.
+Your betta likes to swim at the top of the tank, but if they’re floating … you have a problem.

 Betta care is not that difficult if you follow the proper steps and guidelines.
 But, unfortunately, even the most experienced betta owners may deal with an occasional sick fish.

-Here are a few signs your betta may not be feeling 100 percent:
+Here are a few signs your betta may not be feeling 100%:

-- Your little fella is spending way too much time at the bottom of the tank — hiding
+- Your little guy is spending way too much time at the bottom of the tank — hiding.

-- He’s at the top of the tank gasping for air — constantly
+- They’re at the top of the tank gasping for air — constantly.

-- He’s using the plastic plants and castle as a scratching post — well, he’s not a cat
+- They’re using the plastic plants and castle as a scratching post — well, your betta is not a cat.